rameshaditya-me/reinforcement-learning-from-scratch/README.md

 # Reinforcement Learning From Scratch

-Welcome to the code repository for the "Reinforcement Learning From Scratch" lecture series!

-This lecture covers the following key topics and algorithms:
+This lecture extends the wonderful series by (norhum)[https://github.com/norhum/reinforcement-learning-from-scratch] with additional topics and math equations.
+This lecture series covers the following key topics and algorithms:

 *   **Introduction to RL:** Agent-Environment interaction loop, States, Actions, Rewards, Policy.